Ask yourself: how is this article going to help me in treating my patients?

 Best article found so far: Periyakoil VS, Hallenbeck J: Identifying and managing preparatory grief and depression at the end of life.
 Am Fam Physician.
 2002 Mar 1;65(5):883-90.
 PMID: 11898960.

-11. Use of psychotropic medications in pregnancy and lactation.
+Pregnancy and lactation: Use of psychotropic medications

 Importance: While most of us don’t have many patients who are pregnant/lactating, residents in first and second year do occasionally treat pregnant patients.
 In addition, we all have many patients who may become pregnant while on psychotropic medications.
 Thus, while this knowledge is not useful frequently, we should all be familiar with the general principles and main concerns in using psychotropic medications in women who may become pregnant (planned or accidental).
 Also, we should know which article to go to when we have a clinical situation that warrants this.